Rhuck1/City-of-Phoenix-Open-Data-Engineering/README.md

 Making sure to change server_ip with localhost, domain name pointed the system or system ip address.
 Then I will click on Add New Server.
 In the popup under the tab *General* I am going to give it the name *ec2-postgres*.
 Then under the *Connection* tab I am going populate the Host name/address field with the public DNS name from my EC2 instance (i.e. Public IPv4 DNS) in the AWS management console.
 Finally, I will provide the *Username* and *Password* that we configured from earlier and save.

 Now I will R-click on *Databases* -> Create -> Database... and name it *test_database* in the *Database* field.
 Head over to this database on the left side of the pgAdmin panel.
 Click the *Schemas* dropdown and R-click *Tables* -> Create -> Table... to create a *users* table by inputing users into the *Name* field.
 Then click on the *Columns* header to add a column *Name* "name" with a *Data type* "text" and save.

+# Apache Airflow
+Let's return again to the AWS management console wehre we will select *Managed Apache Airflow* under the *Application Integration* category.
+Click on in and then in the subsequent page click on *Create environment*.
+Now it's probably best to follow along in setting up Airflow [here](https://www.youtube.com/watch?v=ZET50M20hkU).

+# How to Define a DAG

+## 1) Import Modules

+## 2) Define Default Arguments

+## 3) Instantiate the DAG

+## 4) Define Tasks

+## 5) Define Dependencies